 - Never use harassing, abusive or untrustworthy tactics with potential or existing customers.

 - Always ensure that the business owner understands what Google My Business is and where Google My Business data is used.
-Authorised representatives should share the following resources with the business’s owner:
+Authorised representatives should share the following resources with the business owner:

-- Always keep the business owner informed about which actions the authorised representative will take on the business listing.
+- Always keep the business owner informed about what actions the authorised representative will take on the business listing.

 - Always follow Guidelines for representing your business on Google.
 Note that the phone number and website for a listing should always be the single, authoritative phone number and website for the business and be verifiable by the business owner.
 Website content must be owned and managed by the business owner.

 - Always respond to management access requests promptly, and always transfer listing ownership to the business owner immediately upon request.
 Authorised representatives must, whenever possible, encourage the business owner to create an account, own the listing and add authorised representatives as managers.
-Find out more about transferring ownership
+Learn more about transferring ownership.

 Failure to adhere to these policies may result in a suspension for the listing and/or account.

 Published content should highlight what makes your business unique.
 You can use this field to provide useful information on services and products offered, as well as the mission and history of your business.

 You should be upfront and honest about the information provided, focusing on content that's relevant and useful to your customers to understand your business.
 Content that's irrelevant to your business or has no clear association with it isn't allowed.
 Refer to our overall guidelines for representing your business on Google.

 Content published in this field should not: